-If we consider the diagonal as 1 unit, then the length of the line segment is which is less convenient to deal with.
+If we consider the diagonal as one unit, then the length of the line segment is $\frac{1}{2}$ units, which is less convenient to deal with.

-Now considering the above length as 1 unit then what can you say about the area of this shapes in Figure 2?
+Now, considering the above length as one unit, what can you say about the area of this shape in figure 2?
 Why do you think so?
 Discuss with your friends.

-At this point do take some time out and discuss with your students about the meaning of 'area is 1 square unit'.
-Try to underline the fact that the area equal to the area covered by 1 square of side unit length is defined to be 1 square unit and is not just because the area of a square is side x side.
+At this point, do take some time out and discuss with your Figure 2 students about the meaning of 'the area is one square unit'.
+Try to emphasise the fact that any area equal to the area covered by one square of side unit length is defined to be one square unit, and is not just because the area of a square is side x side.

-While asking the students to draw different shapes of area 1 square unit, ask them why they think these shapes have area 1 sq unit.
-Remember that 1 unit length is the distance between two adjacent dots.
+While asking the students to draw different shapes of area one square unit, ask them why they think these shapes have area one sq unit.
+Remember that one unit length is the distance between two adjacent dots.
 Some examples are given here: